Mavrepis/DeepLearning_FoodSafety/README.md

 ```
 For the GluonTS part you will have to install both
 [GluonTS](https://ts.gluon.ai/install.html) and [nolitsa](https://github.com/manu-mannattil/nolitsa) (for data surrogation)

+Finally, for the RL part it necessary to have Keras and PyTorch.
 ### Usage
 To use this project you should run main.py with the appropriate flags.